lunjon/blast/docs/blast.md

       ],

       # Only one of the body* fields can be specified.
 All are optional
       body: "string",       # string | map | list.
 A string to send in the request body.
       file: "filepath"      # string.
 File path to body to send as request body.
       form: [               # list.
 List of two-element tuples of name-value pairs.
         {"name1", "value1"},
       ],
       weight: 2,                 # integer (>= 0, default: 1).
-Makes a request more likely to occurr.
+Makes a request more likely to occur.
     }
   ]
 end